elkromer/markdown/AS4.md

 # Applicability Statement 4 (AS4)

 > AS4 is an open standard for the secure and payload-agnostic exchange of business-to-business documents using web services.
-It's a web-services upate to AS2, built largely on the OASIS ebMS 3.0 framework.
+It's a web-services update to AS2, built largely on the OASIS ebMS 3.0 framework.

 Its lightweight nature makes it a relatively low-cost communications standard to implement for organizations with minimal IT infrastructure.
 AS4 is a SOAP-based web API layered over HTTP from a technical viewpoint and can be EDI from a business viewpoint.